Gene therapy for hereditary angioedema

 Because HAE is caused by genetic mutations, the disease may, in theory, be treated with gene therapies that correct the genetic defects, either in vivo or ex vivo.

 Two basic strategies have been explored for HAE in vivo gene therapies.
-One delivers a healthy copy of the SERPING1 gene to cells in the liver — where the C1-INH protein is mostly made — to restore the body’s ability to produce a functional version of C1-INH.
+One delivers a healthy copy of the SERPING1 gene to cells in the liver — where the C1-INH protein mostly is made — to restore the body’s ability to produce a functional version of C1-INH.

 A second strategy uses gene-editing technology to interfere with the production of kallikrein, an enzyme needed to generate bradykinin from its precursor molecules.
 By reducing kallikrein levels, the approach is expected to lower bradykinin production, thereby preventing swelling attacks.

-An ex vivo approach, in which blood stem cells are first collected and genetically modified in the lab to carry one or more functional copies of SERPING1 before being transplanted back into the patient, has also been investigated.
+An ex vivo approach, in which blood stem cells are first collected and genetically modified in the lab to carry one or more functional copies of SERPING1 before being transplanted back to the patient, has also been investigated.

 Potential benefits of gene therapy

-In theory, it’s possible that these therapies can provide lifelong protection from swelling attacks and free patients from current standard treatments that require regular dosing — but more research is needed to confidently prove their lifelong effects in people with HAE.
+In theory, it’s possible that these therapies can provide lifelong protection from swelling attacks and free patients from current standard treatments that require regular dosing — but more research is needed to confidently support their lifelong effects in people with HAE.

-Hereditary angioedema gene therapies
+HAE gene therapies

 NTLA-2002